In Exercises 13–16, find the critical value(s) and rejection regi... | Study Prep in Pearson+

 Critical Value

 The critical value is a threshold that determines the boundary for rejecting the null hypothesis in hypothesis testing.
-For a two-tailed test, it divides the significance level (α) into two equal parts, indicating the points beyond which the null hypothesis can be rejected.
-In this case, with α = 0.03, the critical values will be found at the 1.5% tails of the standard normal distribution.
+For a right-tailed z-test, it is the z-score that corresponds to the specified level of significance (α).
+In this case, with α = 0.025, the critical value indicates the point beyond which the null hypothesis will be rejected.

 Recommended video: